hiattp/blog/_posts/2015-01-09-top-3-mistakes-youll-make-with-remote-developers.markdown

 that geographic restriction*, and thus does not present the same opportunity for cost arbitrage.

-The 1970s "cheap outsourcing" attitude towards remote worker looks like this:
+The 1970s "cheap outsourcing" attitude towards remote development looks like this:
 If you can overcome the distance barrier by working with a developer in India or Eastern Europe, you'll receive some kind of discount per unit of quality work and be able to leverage that in your more expensive market (the US